Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S0 Course Introduction/Lesson5.md

 ### Wrapping Up: Your Role in Shaping Web3's Destiny
 - This isn't just a course.
 It's a mission.
 Together, we can transform Web3 into a fortress of trust and innovation.
 Keep going for some exercises to sharpen your skills.

+- Current state of web3 security - lots of funds have been lost in the current and previous protocol hacks in the industry.
+- Top 10 OWASP Web3 Vulnerabilities.
+- Before protocols go live, do thorough security audits, as this will reduce chances of being rekt.
+- Hacked protocols and heists can be accessed in https://www.rekt.news/